goktugs/Flight-Planner/README.md

 # Flight Plannner

-> :warning: **I'M ON FREE TIER**: Sometimes airlines autocomplete box takes too long.
+> :warning: **I'M ON FREE TIER**: Sometimes autocomplete box takes too long time to show airlines.
 Please refresh page

 The project displays the flights it receives from the backend on the frontend.
 Flights can be selected and sorted.
 Also site have few languages like English and Turkish